elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Who's calling me ?
+- Who's calling me?
 I listen.
-I do not listen.
+I don't listen.
-- {:.pr} There is in my head a river of mud of bleak of green and troubled things
+- {:.pr} There is in my head a river of mud, of bleak, of green and troubled things
 - of dead birds, yellow bellies
 - crisscrossed miaowings, squirts very close to the gag
 - my convulsed years painted on fire
 - revolving plaques of swamps, craters, raped girls
-- there in my ears the firing squad in the morning caponiers.
+- there in my ears, the firing squad in the morning caponiers.

 - {:.sp} The Man Reciter.